-- To whom to submit work; - Where to submit work (either in person or electronically); - When to submit work including both the date and time of acceptance; - Acceptable forms of submission and any associated paperwork such as Coversheets; - Requirements to use the University's preferred similarity checking tool; - How to apply for an extension or any exceptional circumstances;
+- to whom to submit work; - where to submit work (either in person or electronically); - when to submit work, including both the date and time of acceptance; - acceptable forms of submission and any associated paperwork, such as Coversheets; - requirements to use the University's preferred similarity checking tool; - how to apply for an extension or any exceptional circumstances; - any penalties;

-- Any penalties; - Any requirements which elements of the module must be passed independently.
+• any requirements which elements of the module must be passed independently.

-These statements should be provided in the module handbook or on any other platforms that students have access to, for example, Canvas.
+These statements should be provided in the module handbook or on any other platforms students can access, for example, Canvas.

-In is important to note that the Study Regulations for Undergraduate Programmes/ Postgraduate Taught Programmes state that:
+It is important to note that the Study Regulations for Undergraduate Programmes/ Postgraduate Taught Programmes state that:

-- 2.3.2 Heads of School are responsible for ensuring that students are informed of the requirements for passing a module not later than the first lecture of the module.
-No change may be made to either the contents or assessment after this without the written permission of the Director of Academic and Student Affairs and a revised statement must then be issued to students. - 2.3.3 A Head of School is responsible for ensuring that procedures are in place to monitor the progress of students taking modules taught by the School whether or not they are registered for a programme in the School, for example, in the case of joint programmes.
+2.3.2 Heads of School are responsible for ensuring that students are informed of the requirements for passing a module not later than the first lecture of the module.
+No change may be made to either the contents or assessment after this without the written permission of the Director of Academic Services and a revised statement must then be issued to students.

+2.3.3 A Head of School is responsible for ensuring that procedures are in place to monitor the progress of students taking modules taught by the School whether or not they are registered for a programme in the School, for example, in the case of joint programmes.
 The Head of School within which students are registered for a programme is responsible for monitoring the progress of students on that programme.